 Constable in Love, a study of John Constable’s romance with Maria Bicknell, and their lives between 1809 and 1816 was published in 2009 by Penguin Fig Tree; he was also co-curator with Anne Lyles of the exhibition “John Constable Portraits” at the National Portrait Gallery and Compton Verney in 2009.

 A Bigger Message: Conversations with David Hockney was published by Thames & Hudson in September 2011, and was followed by Michelangelo: His Epic Life in 2013.
-Rendez-vous with Art was published by Thames & Hudson in 2014, co-authored with the former director of the Metropolitan Museum of Art in New York, Philippe de Montebello.
+Rendez-vous with Art was published by Thames & Hudson in 2014, and co-authored with Philippe de Montebello, the former director of the Metropolitan Museum of Art in New York.